 Missing polio vaccinations and DTaP or Tdap vaccine doses should be administered using vaccines with an antigen content appropriate for age.
-Until the 6th birthday, according to the Summary of Product Characteristics it is possible to administer the tetravalent vaccine Infanrix® (DTaP) and simultaneously inject an IPV vaccination against polio (requiring 2 or 3 doses depending on the manufacturer; see Summary of Product Characteristics) into the other arm.
+Until the 6th birthday, according to the Summary of Product Characteristics it is possible to administer the tetravalent vaccine Infanrix[®] (DTaP) and simultaneously inject an IPV vaccination against polio (requiring 2 or 3 doses depending on the manufacturer; see Summary of Product Characteristics) into the other arm.

 From the age of 5 or 6 years (depending on the Summary of Product Characteristics), a vaccine with a reduced concentration of diphtheria toxoid (d) and pertussis antigen (p) should be given.
-If applicable, the combination vaccines Tdap or Tdap-IPV can be used^{} (3 doses at intervals o-1-6 months; see p.
-334).
-Depending on age upon completion of the primary immunisation series, it might be appropriate for this age group to receive 1 or 2 Tdap booster vaccination should be given at the earliest 5 years after the last dose of the primary immunisation or the previous booster vaccination.
-Primary immunisation against hepatitis B consists of 3 vaccinations are given at an interval of 4 to 6 weeks and one conjugate vaccination against meningococcal C.
+If applicable, the combination vaccines Tdap or Tdap-IPV can be used^{} (3 doses at intervals o-1-6months; see p.
+357).
+Depending on age upon completion of the primary immunisation series, it might be appropriate for this age group to receive 1 or 2 Tdap booster vaccinations between the ages of 10 and 17 years.
+A booster vaccination should be given at the earliest 5 years after the last dose of the primary immunisation or the previous booster vaccination.
+Primary immunisation against hepatitis B consists of 3 vaccinations (o-1-6 months).
+In addition, 2 MMR and varicella vaccinations are given at an interval of 4 to 6 weeks and one conjugate vaccination against meningococcal C.